Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Discussion

 \subsection{Summary and conclusions}

-This work represents the first attempt to model the effect of stellar flares on atmospheric evaporation--specifically as it pertains to the H-He envelope--using a time-dependent approach.
-Our results qualitatively agree with the conclusions of \citet{doAmaral2025}, who focused on the young early M star AU Mic.
-In their work, the effect of flares is modeled by increasing the quiescent luminosity by an amount corresponding to the average enhancement caused by flares over different evolutionary epochs.
-As confirmed by our analysis, they conclude that the effects of flaring are more significant at larger orbital distances.
-Our approach helps to understand the physical reasons driving this behavior.
+This work represents the first attempt to model the effect of stellar flares on atmospheric evaporation—specifically regarding the H-He envelope—using a time-dependent approach.
+Our results are qualitatively consistent with the conclusions of \citet{doAmaral2025}, who focused on the young M1 star AU~Mic and its planetary system, composed of one Earth-sized and two Neptune-sized planets.
+In their study, the effect of flares is modeled by increasing the quiescent luminosity by an amount corresponding to the average enhancement induced by flares, with different flare FFDs adopted for various evolutionary epochs.
+As confirmed by our analysis, they conclude that the effects of flaring are more significant at larger orbital separations.
+Our approach provides physical insight into the underlying reasons for this behavior.

 The primary reason for this trend is the fraction of time spent in energy vs. recombination-limited mass loss regimes.
 At close orbital separations, the planet is in a recombination-limited mass loss regime, regardless of whether the star is flaring or not; in this regime, the mass loss rate scales as the square root of the irradiance.
 The larger orbital separation case is one in which mass loss is energy-limited, and the mass loss rate scales linearly with irradiance, even for relatively bright flares.
 This implies that the large separation case is associated with a larger increase is $\dot M$.

 Importantly, we demonstrate the existence of a characteristic flare energy that maximizes the fractional contribution to flare-driven mass loss.
 Even though the actual values of this characteristic energy depend on the orbital distance and the assumed FFD shape, this ensures that neither rare super-flares nor frequent low-amplitude flares have a significant impact on the mass loss enhancements caused by stellar flares.